 The Company also derives revenue from leasing arrangements.
 Such arrangements provide for monthly payments covering product or system sale, maintenance, support and interest.
-These arrangements meet the criteria to be accounted for as sales-type leases.
-Accordingly, an asset is established for the "sales-type lease receivable" at the present value of the expected lease payments and revenue is deferred and recognized over the service contract, as described above.
+These arrangements meet the criteria to be accounted for as operating or sales-type leases.
+Accordingly, for sales-type leases an asset is established for the "sales-type lease receivable" at the present value of the expected lease payments and revenue is deferred and recognized over the service contract, as described above.
 Maintenance revenues and interest income are recognized monthly over the lease term.